 - going-concern statements rely on opinion rather than logic, and wishful thinking rather than cash.

 The three reviews fail to address these issues.
-Until they are addressed, the quality and effectiveness of audit cannot improve.
+Until they are addressed, the quality and effectiveness of audits cannot improve.

 The Kingman Review recommends several organisational changes including a change of name.

-The Brydon Review recommend removing the truth: “I therefore recommend that: ‘true and fair’ be replaced in UK company law with the term ‘present fairly, in all material respects’.”
+The Brydon Review recommends removing the truth: “I, therefore, recommend that: ‘true and fair’ be replaced in UK company law with the term ‘present fairly, in all material respects’.”